Business name: doTERRA

 doTERRA first started back in 2008 by several ex-Young Living members with the aim to create a change in the essential oil business by sharing a different way of promoting them (Through MLM of course).

-The team and company came out of Young Living to create doTERRA with new hope but as a result, Young Living has been haunting doTERRA since the very beginning with threats, lawsuits, and subterfuge.
+The team and company came out of Young Living to create doTERRA with new hope to start again but as a result, Young Living has been haunting doTERRA since the very beginning with threats, lawsuits, and subterfuge as they claim that part of their income and clients are taken by doTERRA.

 It’s like a movie if you think about it but I do admire doTERRA’s tenacity because even after 6 years of being chased by its rival, the company stood strong and reflect all those arrows thrown at them for hopes of a better future.